 One of the most common reasons a nursing home resident may sustain an injury is due to a drop or fall.
 These incidents often occur during transfers to and from a bed, a wheelchair, toilet, or chairs.
 They might also happen when staff is using a lift to assist with the transfer of a patient.
+Many times, the fall was caused by the negligence of the nursing staff.

 How Patients are Dropped in Nursing Homes